jim-easterbrook/Photini/src/doc/manual/flickr.rst

 .. image:: ../images/screenshot_159.png

-If an image does not have a ``flickr:photo_id`` keyword then Photini will try to find the photograph on Flickr by matching the date and time it was taken.
+If an image does not have a ``flickr:id`` keyword then Photini will try to find the photograph on Flickr by matching the date and time it was taken.
 If there is new metadata on Flickr then it is merged into the image's metadata.

 .. image:: ../images/screenshot_160.png

 You can see what changed with the image's context menu ``View changes``.
-In this case Flickr has set its location city to "Chateau-Gontier" whereas I had set it to "Château-Gontier".
+In this case Flickr has made an insignificant change to the latitude or longitude, and set the location city to its new name of "Château-Gontier-sur-Mayenne".
-I chose to ignore this new metadata value.
+I chose to ignore these new metadata values.

 Synchronising Flickr metadata to local
 --------------------------------------